 And, indeed, public investment from that record low base did recover in the early nineties to 1.9% of gdp.
 But recession had by then begun to damage the public finances again, compounded by historically high interest rates.
 In order to regain a balanced budget or surplus, the Major government found it politically easier to cut future planned investment than to make inroads into existing current programmes involving visible reductions in services and jobs.
 Consequently, investment fell back again to below 1% of gdp during the remainder of the decade.

-After the election of new labour in 1997, a rules-based fiscal framework was introduced.
-The golden rule permitted borrowing to fund investment over the duration of an economic cycle, but not current spending.
+After the election of New Labour in 1997, a rules-based fiscal framework was introduced.
+The golden rule permitted borrowing to fund investment over the duration of an economic cycle, but not for current spending.
 A second sustainable investment fiscal rule was also introduced that held that public debt should be kept at a stable and prudent level, which was taken to mean reducing net public debt, as a proportion of gdp, to below 40%.

-A tendency to discriminate against investment expenditures remained under new labour’s cash-based fiscal framework, given the front-loading of investment costs into the short term and their immediate impact on net debt.
-Public investment will invariably generate benefits more in the long term; there is little relationship between public investment and gdp outturns within a defined short term time target horizon.
-Nor was there any particular evidential justification for a 40% ratio.
+A tendency to discriminate against investment expenditures remained under New Labour’s cash-based fiscal framework, given the front-loading of investment costs into the short-term and their immediate impact on net debt.
+Public investment will invariably generate benefits over the long-term; there is little relationship between public investment and GDP outturns within a defined short-term time target horizon.
+Nor was there any particular justification for an arbitrarily precise 40% ratio.

-In actuality, the impact of the Great Financial Crash (GFC) – largely an external shock resulting from leveraged international lending on sub-prime US mortgage assets – on the public finances rendered the sustainable investment rule redundant: it was recognised that public borrowing needed to increase in order to prevent a re-run of the 30’s depression.
-Ironically, or, perhaps, inevitably, because of unbridled financial liberalisation linked to the ascendancy and over-reach of neo-liberalism, it was scuppered by excess private, not public debt.
+In actuality, the impact of the Great Financial Crash (GFC) – largely an external shock resulting from leveraged international lending on sub-prime US mortgage assets – on the public finances rendered the sustainable investment rule redundant: public borrowing ballooned in order to prevent a re-run of the 30’s depression.
+Ironically, or, perhaps, inevitably, f unbridled financial liberalisation linked to the ascendancy and over-reach of neo-liberalism meant that it was scuppered by excess private, not public debt.